Skip to content

 The plotting function can also be called directly from Python (e.g., in a Jupyter notebook or IDE):

-from src.tools.plot_grid import plot_grid_summary
+from tools.grids.plot_grid import plot_grid_summary

 # Default mass-radius plot